 Though females are making a mark with their fervor and dedication in the business world, they continue to be regarded as inferior to men despite possessing the requisite skills and aptitude.
 Thanks to the male chauvinism prevalent in our society, though, our constitution speaks about gender equality.

-The societal and cultural expectations of women are different from those of men.
-Women are though performing their duties in both domestic and professional realms with complete confidence and poise, they are often perceived as taking the role of a male in the family.
+The societal and cultural expectations of women are different from men.
+Though women are performing their duties in both domestic and professional realms with complete poise and confidence, they are often perceived as taking the role of a male in the family.